-Major personal loan requirements include being at least 18 years old, having a bank account, and having enough income or assets to afford monthly loan payments.
-Credit history also plays an important role.
+Major personal loan requirements include being at least 18 years old, having a bank account with good credit history, and having enough income or assets to afford monthly loan payments.
 Specific personal loan requirements vary by lender, however.
 Avant requires a credit score of 600 or higher, for example, while Prosper sets the bar at 640 and SoFi asks for 680.
 Most lenders don’t disclose annual income requirements, but two exceptions are LendingPoint ($20,000+) and Citibank ($10,500+).

 Some personal loans may have additional requirements, such as collateral to secure the loan.
 Lenders will also look at plenty of other factors when you apply, including your existing debt, employment status and housing payments.